Carlos A. Végh

-Carlos A. Végh (born August 1, 1958) is a Uruguayan academic economist who, since 2013, is the Fred H. Sanderson Professor of International Economics at the Johns Hopkins School of Advanced International Studies (SAIS), and holds a joint appointment with Johns Hopkins' Department of Economics.
+Carlos A. Végh (born August 1, 1958) is a Uruguayan academic economist.
+Since 2013, he is the Fred H. Sanderson Professor of International Economics at the Johns Hopkins School of Advanced International Studies (SAIS), and holds a joint appointment with Johns Hopkins' Department of Economics.
 He is also a research associate at the National Bureau of Economic Research since 1998.
-He was the World Bank Chief Economist for Latin America and the Caribbean from February 1, 2017 to June 30, 2019, while on leave from Johns Hopkins.
-He was previously a Professor of Economics and Vice-Chair of Undergraduate Studies at UCLA (1996-2005) and Professor of Economics at the University of Maryland (2005-2013).
+He was the World Bank's chief economist for Latin America and the Caribbean from February 1, 2017 to June 30, 2019, while on leave from Johns Hopkins.
+He was previously a professor of economics and vice-chair of undergraduate studies at UCLA (1996-2005) and professor of economics at the University of Maryland (2005–2013).
 His research work on monetary and fiscal policy in emerging and developing countries has been highly influential in both academic and policy circles.
 In particular, his work on fiscal procyclicality in emerging markets has been instrumental in generating a copious literature on the subject, which has influenced the adoption of fiscal rules in many emerging markets.

 Early life and career

-Végh was born in Montevideo, Uruguay on August 1, 1958, the son of a prominent Uruguayan economist, Alejandro Végh Villegas, who served as Economy Minister of Uruguay from 1974 to 1976 and again from 1982 to 1983.
+Végh was born in Montevideo, Uruguay, on August 1, 1958, the son of a prominent Uruguayan economist, Alejandro Végh Villegas, who served as Economy Minister of Uruguay from 1974 to 1976 and again from 1982 to 1983.
 He is also the grandson of Carlos R. Végh Garzón, who was Economy Minister in 1967.

-Between 1979 and 1982, Végh studied economics as an undergraduate at the Universidad de la Republica (Uruguay), before transferring to American University, where he received a B.A. in Economics in 1983.
-He started his Ph.D. in Economics at the University of Chicago in 1983 and graduated in 1987, working under the supervision of Joshua Aizenman and Jacob Frenkel.
+Between 1979 and 1982, Végh studied economics as an undergraduate at the University of the Republic (Uruguay), before transferring to American University, where he received a B.A. in economics in 1983.
+He started his Ph.D. in economics at the University of Chicago in 1983 and graduated in 1987, working under the supervision of Joshua Aizenman and Jacob Frenkel.
 While at Chicago, he was the H.B.
-Earhart Fellow (1984–1986), sponsored by Prof. Robert E. Lucas Jr. After graduating, he joined the International Monetary Fund's Research Department.
-In 1995, he left the IMF and was a Visiting Associate Professor at the University of Chicago.
-He became a (tenured) Associate Professor at UCLA's Economics Department in 1996.
-He was Professor of Economics at UCLA from 1998 to 2007 and Vice-Chair for Undergraduate Studies in 2004–2005.
-During 1997–2003, he was the Chair of the Program in Comparative and Topical Studies at UCLA's Latin American Center.
-In 2005, he became Professor of Economics at the University of Maryland.
-In 2013, he moved to Johns Hopkins University with an endowed chair, where he is jointly appointed in SAIS and the Economics Department.
-He was appointed the World Bank's Chief Economist for Latin America and the Caribbean in February 2017.
+Earhart Fellow (1984–1986), sponsored by Prof. Robert E. Lucas Jr. After graduating, he joined the International Monetary Fund's research department.
+In 1995, he left the IMF and was a visiting associate professor at the University of Chicago.
+He became a (tenured) associate professor at UCLA's economics department in 1996.
+He was professor of economics at UCLA from 1998 to 2007 and Vice-Chair for Undergraduate Studies in 2004–2005.
+During 1997–2003, he was the chair of the program in comparative and topical studies at UCLA's Latin American Center.
+In 2005, he became professor of economics at the University of Maryland.
+In 2013, he moved to Johns Hopkins University with an endowed chair, where he is jointly appointed in SAIS and the economics department.
+He was appointed the World Bank's chief economist for Latin America and the Caribbean in February 2017.